 When we became parents, it was rough for us.
 Money was never a huge issue but we struggled to find a healthy balance between saving and spending.
 I was still in college working towards my Bachelor’s degree while my husband worked a full-time job to support us.
 Although I knew how to budget and save, we never took it seriously.
 One day our lives changed and we had no option but to get serious.

 I became pregnant with Tristan and left my job to blog full-time after they no longer had the budget to pay me.
+Becoming a business owner changed everything.
 Then Tristan was born and our lives changed.
-We were drowning in medical bills and the only thing that we could do was to pull from our retirement.
+We were drowning in medical bills and the only thing that we could do was to pull from our retirement plan.

 That was a mistake.